 Raul Prezas, PhD, CCC-SLP

-Paul is an associate professor in the department of Human Services at Stephen F. Austin State University in Texas.
+Raul is a professor in the Department of Speech-Language Pathology at Nova Southeastern University in Fort Lauderdale, Florida.
 He has several years of clinical experience in the university, public school, and home health settings; particularly working with culturally and linguistically diverse populations.
-His interests include speech disorders, phonological development, bilingual/multicultural assessment and treatment, working with children with highly unintelligible speech, phonological treatment models/outcomes, school-based issues, working with underrepresented students, and epistemological beliefs.
+His interests include speech disorders, phonological development, bilingual/multicultural assessment/treatment, working with children with highly unintelligible speech, phonological treatment models/outcomes, school-based issues, working with underrepresented students, and epistemological beliefs.
 In addition to publications in several journals, including the American Journal of Speech-Language Pathology, he has written several book chapters and articles related to his interest areas.
 Currently, he serves on the editorial board of the Journal of Human Services: Training, Research, and Practice, a multidisciplinary journal.
 He also is a member of the Communication Disorders Field of Study Advisory Committee in the state of Texas.
 Dr. Prezas is driven by multicultural issues and has spent several years as an active member of the Texas Speech-Language-Hearing Association (TSHA).
 He has previously served on the TSHA Executive Council as co-chair of the Cultural and Linguistic Diversity Committee.
 A former recipient of the ASHA Minority Student Leadership Award (Class of 2006), Dr. Prezas also is a previous member of ASHA’s Committee on Leadership Cultivation, has served as a mentor for ASHA’s S.T.E.P.
 Program, and has served as a member and topic chair for ASHA’s Speech Sound Disorders Program Committee for the ASHA Convention.